 Gulf Coast Health Care offers complete wound care for patients.

 Problems with skin integrity—such as pressure ulcers, diabetic wounds and other non-healing wounds—are known to severely affect the psychological and psychosocial well-being of seniors in skilled nursing and long-term care centers.
-In fact, wounds are a leading threat to the quality of skilled nursing care, which is why they’ve become a deliberate focus of the senior care profession… and for all of us at Gulf Coast Health Care in Florida and Mississippi.
+In fact, wounds are a leading threat to the quality of skilled nursing care, which is why they’ve become a deliberate focus of the senior care profession… and for all of us at Gulf Coast Health Care in Florida, Georgia and Mississippi.

 Comprehensive, interdisciplinary and individualized care backed by commitment.